lilive/Freeplane-Jumper/README.md

   Jumper need the file permissions because it save its settings in the Freeplane user directory.
 The name of the file is `lilive_jumper.json`.
   Jumper do not modify your maps, there is no risk to loose informations.

-- The installer try to set the keyboard shortcut `Ctrl+Shift+J` to start Jumper.
+- The installer propose you to use the keyboard shortcut `Ctrl+Shift+J` to start Jumper.
 If you already use this shortcut for another thing, you are asked if you want to use it for Jumper.
-If you answer "no" you are asked for the shortcut you want instead.
+If you answer "no" you are asked for another shortcut you want instead.
 - Restart Freeplane
 - You can now use Jumper.